Netflix/chaosmonkey/README.md

 ![logo](logo.png "logo")

 Chaos Monkey randomly terminates virtual machine instances and containers that run inside of your production environment.
-By exposing engineers to these failures more often, this helps enusre that they will implement their services to be resilient.
+Exposing engineers to failures more frequently incentivizes them to build more resilient services.

 This version of Chaos Monkey is fully integrated with [Spinnaker], the continuous delivery platform that we use at Netflix.
 You must be managing your